 A member of the gentry, Ó Catháin was a blind traveling musician and composer.
 His most famous composition, Tabhair dom do Lámh (English: Give Me Your Hand), is an enduring staple of Irish classical and folk performance to this day.

 Born in Cork, Cogan was a choirboy and eventually landed as an organist in a venerable Dublin cathedral (St. Patrick's, in fact!).
 While Cogan wrote and conducted operas, today, he is best remembered for his piano repertoire, coming around the introduction of the instrument.
 Enjoy this genteel, Classical-era rondo, performed by Irish pianist Una Hunt.

 (1782 – 1837)

 Today, John Field is better remembered for creating a musical form than for his individual compositions.
-The Dublin-born inventor of the nocturne studied with Muzio Clementi before publishing his first nocturne in 1812.
-Frédéric Chopin, almost 30 years Field’s junior, was so taken with the expressive, melodic nocturne, that he penned 21 of his own.
-Below, Elizabeth Joy Roe performs the wispy, evocative piece that started it all, Field’s Nocturne No. 1 in E Flat Major.
+The Dublin-born inventor of the nocturne studied with Muzio Clementi before publishing the first nocturne in 1812.
+Frédéric Chopin, almost 30 years Field's junior, was so taken with the expressive, melodic nocturne, that he penned 21 of his own.
+Below, Elizabeth Joy Roe performs the wispy, evocative piece that started it all, Field's Nocturne No. 1 in E Flat Major.

 4. Michael Balfe